JANEMENG21/Two---dimensional-elliptic-PDE-finite-difference-method-visualization/README.md

 After running this code, you are able to get a plot like figure 2.

+Considering that the calculation is slow when N is large, the calculation method is improved in *"matlab_summer_3_pde_sparse.m"*

 ----
 I am glad if my code can help you~